 A local authority's "sexist" policy of charging women to use its toilets but not men using urinals is to be reviewed.

 West Oxfordshire District Council charges 10p to use its toilet cubicles but men can use urinals for nothing.

 Women sent "pee for free" protest letters to the council and garnered petition signatures from as far as Russia, Germany and Italy.

-Councillors will consider replacing all the urinals with cubicles later.'Equal opportunities'
+Councillors will consider replacing all the urinals with cubicles later.